-The term 'Recession' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Recession' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A recession is literally defined as the declining of the nation’s GDP, or Gross Domestic Product, by a smaller amount than ten percent.
 This drop in GDP has to occur over greater than a single consecutive quarter in a given year.
 Gross domestic product stands for the total of all goods and services that a country produces, or the actual total of all business, private, and government spending on the categories of investment, labor, services, and goods.

 The terms recession and depression are typically confused and sometimes used interchangeably.
 They are quite different from each other.
 Recessions are typically less severe than are depressions.
 Recessions are generally corrected in significantly less time and with less economic pain for individuals.
 Depressions furthermore involve drops in GDP of greater than ten percent.

 There is no universal consensus on what makes a recession within an economy.
 Most economists agree on a few different factors that are commonly involved in causing such recessions.
 Prices might decrease substantially, or alternatively they could go up substantially.
 The decrease in prices shows that people are spending smaller amounts of money, and this will cause the Gross Domestic Product to go down.
 Conversely, higher prices can diminish the amounts of public and private spending, similarly causing the Gross Domestic Product to decrease.